 8.)
 Search for wild dolphins

-We headed out with Rotas dos Cetáceos Who really respected the natural environment and the dolphins themselves.
+Now, we headed out with Rotas dos Cetáceos who really respected the natural environment and the dolphins themselves.

 9.)
 Hike around Ribeiro Frio Natural Park